 For now, we can make tacos at home.
-I can’t claim these black tacos are authentic, but they are easy, quick, tasty, and quite versatile.
+I can’t claim these black bean tacos are 100 percent authentic, but they are easy, quick, tasty, and quite versatile.
 (If you’re looking for truly epic tacos, here they are—but they are a bit more time-consuming and reliant upon fresh produce.)

-I hope these tacos are exactly what you need right now.
+I hope these black bean tacos are exactly what you need right now.
 I’ve provided suggestions on ingredient substitutions and alternate sauce ideas below.

 Serve them as-is for an easy dinner, or keep on reading for side dish suggestions!